-DELIVERY Face-to-face, Distance learning, etc. Face to face USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students Powerpoint presentations, e-discussions via the e-class educational platform, videos, use of anatomical models etc. Activity Semester workload TEACHING METHODS Theoretical part (lectures & tutorials) 40 The manner and methods of teaching are described in detail.
-Lectures, seminars, clinical presentations, interactive teaching, project work 20 Lectures, seminars, laboratory practice, fieldwork, study and analysis of bibliography, Independent (personal) study 20 tutorials, placements, clinical practice, art Clinical part 30 workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, Course total 110 The student's study hours for each learning activity are given as well as the hours of non- directed study according to the principles of the ECTS STUDENT PERFORMANCE Theoretical part: Multiple choice qu estionnaires, short- EVALUATION answer questions, open-ended questions, problem Description of the evaluation procedure throughout the semester, which will account for a percentage of the grade of the theoretical part.
+DELIVERY Face to face Face-to-face, Distance learning, etc.

+USE OF INFORMATION AND COMMUNICATIONS TECHNOLOGY Use of ICT in teaching, laboratory education, communication with students Powerpoint presentations, e-discussions via the e-class educational platform, videos, use of anatomical models etc. Activity Semester workload TEACHING METHODS Theoretical part (lectures & tutorials) 40 The manner and methods of teaching are described in detail.
+Lectures, seminars, clinical presentations, interactive teaching, project work 20 Lectures, seminars, laboratory practice, fieldwork, study and analysis of bibliography, Independent (personal) study 20 tutorials, placements, clinical practice, art Clinical part 30 workshop, interactive teaching, educational Course total 110 The student's study hours for each learning activity are given as well as the hours of non- directed study according to the principles of the ECTS STUDENT PERFORMANCE Theoretical part: Multiple choice gu estionnaires short- EVALUATION ······································ Description of the evaluation procedure Language of evaluation, methods of evaluation, summative or conclusive, multiple choice questionnaires, short-answer questions, open-ended questions, problem solving, written work, essay/report, oral examination, public presentation, laboratory work, clinical examination of patient, art interpretation, other Specifically-defined evaluation criteria are given, and if and where they are accessible to students. answer questions, open-ended questionmanes, problem solving, written work.
+The assessment of the theoretical part will take place at the end of each semester with written exams.
+The tutor has also the option to give provisional essays/reports throughout the semester, which will account for a percentage of the grade of the theoretical part.
 For Erasmus students the theoretical part of the examination instead of the written examinations could be evaluated with written essays /reports as well as an oral presentation upon a specific theme, which will provided by the tutor and agreed by the student.
-Language of evaluation, methods of evaluation, summative or conclusive, multiple choice questionnaires, short-answer questions, open- ended questions, problem solving, written work, essay/report, oral examination, public presentation, laboratory work, clinical examination of patient, art interpretation, other Specifically-defined evaluation criteria are given, and if and where they are accessible to students.
-Language of evaluation: Greek & En students) glish (for Erasmus
+Clinical part: Case study presentations, reports problem solving, written projects. students)